Teradata/product-help/IMC/Trial/Generate-S3-Bucket-Policy.md

 ### Generate S3 Bucket Policy

 Your Cloud admin may enforce stricter policies on your S3 bucket requests originating from external sources.
-Therefore, granting access to the S3 bucket may require an additional policy.
+Therefore, granting access to the S3 bucket may require an additional policy snippet.

 Click **Register Storage** to use an existing S3 bucket in your account.
 Enter the URI of the existing bucket, and click Submit to generate the S3 bucket policy.

-Click **Copy Policy** to copy an existing policy to the clipboard to edit.
+Click **Copy Policy** to copy an existing S3 bucket policy to the clipboard to edit.

 Click **Test Connection** to confirm the read and write permissions work.